Theo Francken: Political career

 Theo Francken does not hail from a political family.
 Neither of his parents were involved in politics.
 Francken acquired his interest in politics during high school, where he became inspired by his history teachers instructing him on the struggle of Flemings to achieve cultural and linguistical rights within the Belgian state during the 19th and 20th centuries.
 Francken graduated with a degree in educational sciences at the Catholic University of Leuven and became a scientific collaborator for N-VA at the Flemish parliament (2001 – 2004).
 From 2005 till 2008 he was councillor and from 2009 until 2010 deputy head of cabinet in with Flemish Vice-Minister-President Geert Bourgeois, focussing on issues such as integration policy.
 Francken also founded a local N-VA-branch in his native town Lubbeek, leading it to the ballot box in the municipal elections of 2006.
 However, with only 4.96% of the votes, N-VA did not manage to win any of the seats in the municipal council.

 At the federal elections in 2010, Theo Francken was head of the list for the province of Vlaams-Brabant, campaigning on issues like asylum, migration and integration.
 Achieving 13,164 personal votes, he became elected in the Belgian Federal Parliament, the Kamer van volksvertegenwoordigers.
 Francken was a very vocal new member of Parliament and strove to make Belgium's notoriously lax migration laws more strict, achieving a stricter legislation on family reunification as well as a stricter procedure on the acquisition of the Belgian nationality.

 At the municipal elections of 2012, he again lead N-VA to the polls in his native town Lubbeek.
 Achieving 25.68% of the votes, N-VA became the biggest party and Theo Francken became mayor of Lubbeek in January 2013.

 At the federal elections in 2014, Francken achieved 44,489 votes and once again became elected in the Belgian Federal Parliament.
 Subsequently, he entered the government on 11 October 2014, as State Secretary for Asylum, Migration, and Administrative Simplification in the federal government Regering-Michel I.

 During his time in office, Francken enforced a series of administrative practices and legislative changes to enhance the return of illegal immigrants, achieving records in repatriating illegal immigrants jailed for criminal offences.
-This policy made him the most popular politician in Belgium according to polls, despite vehement criticism from left leaning parties, above all in French-speaking Belgium, who have consistently been framing Theo Francken as an extreme-right politician ever since taking up office.
+He was the most popular politician in Flanders at one point.